How Much Does It Cost to Re-Side a House?

 Fiber Cement (James Hardie)

-Fiber cement siding costs $6 to $15 per square foot installed, or $10,200 to $31,500 for an average home.
-This premium option combines durability with aesthetic versatility, offering superior fire and weather resistance compared to traditional materials.
+Fiber cement siding costs $6 to $15 per square foot installed, or $10,200 to $31,500 for an average house.
+This premium cement siding option combines durability with aesthetic versatility, offering superior fire and weather resistance compared to traditional wood siding.

 Fiber Cement Benefits